Alina-Schmitz/Alina-Schmitz.github.io/_pages/research-mobility.md

 - Schmitz, A.; Luy, M. & Lazarevič, P. (2024): No socioeconomic inequalities in mortality among Catholic monks: A quasi-experiment providing evidence for the Fundamental Cause Theory.
 Journal of Health and Social Behavior, 66(3), 379–392. [https://doi.org/10.1177/00221465241291847](https://doi.org/10.1177/00221465241291847)

 - Brandt, M.; Quashie, N. & Schmitz, A. (2023): Health inequalities in older age: The role of socioeconomic resources and social networks in context.
 In Handbook of Health Inequalities Across the Life Course.
 Edward Elgar.
-ISBN:[9781800888159](https://www.e-elgar.com/shop/gbp/handbook-of-health-inequalities-across-the-life-course-9781800888159.html)
+ISBN: [9781800888159](https://www.e-elgar.com/shop/gbp/handbook-of-health-inequalities-across-the-life-course-9781800888159.html)

 - Schmitz, Alina; Garten, Claudius; Kühne, Simon & Brandt, Martina (2022): Worries about inadequate medical treatment in case of a COVID-19 infection: The role of social inequalities, COVID-19 prevalence and healthcare infrastructure.
 BMC Public Health, 22(19), 1761. [https://doi.org/10.1186/s12889-022-14024-9](https://doi.org/10.1186/s12889-022-14024-9)